gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to the incubating integration between the managed model and the Java plugins

-The Java plugins make some details about the project source sets visible in the managed model, to allow integration between rules based plugins and the existing plugins.
-This integration has changed in the Gradle release, to move more of this integration into the managed model:
+The Java plugins make some details about the project source sets visible in the managed model, to allow integration between rules based plugins and the stable Java plugins.
+This integration has changed in this Gradle release, to move more of the integration into the managed model:

-- `sources` container is no longer added as a project extension.
-It is now visible only to rules as part of the managed model.
+- The `sources` container is no longer added as a project extension.
+It is now visible only to rules, as part of the managed model.
-- `ClassDirectoryBinarySpec` instances can no longer be created using the `binaries` container.
-Instances are added to this container by the Java plugins for each source set, however, additional instances cannot be added.
-This capability will be added again in a later release.
+- `ClassDirectoryBinarySpec` instances can no longer be added to the `binaries` container.
+Instances are still added to this container by the Java plugins for each source set, however, additional instances cannot be added.
+This capability will be added again in a later release, to allow rules based plugins to define arbitrary class directory binaries.
-- Instances are not added to the `binaries` container by the Java plugins until they are required by rules.
+- The Java plugins do not add instances to the `binaries` container until they are required by rules.
+Previously, the plugins would add these instances eagerly when the source set was defined.

 ## External contributions